mpvnet-player/mpv.net/README.md

 ###

-- on the start screen the mpv.net logo is shown instead of the mpv logo
+- on the start screen the mpv.net icon is shown instead of the mpv icon
-- everytime only one file is opened mpv.net loads the complete folder in the playlist
+- everytime only one file is opened the complete folder is loaded in the playlist
 - the info command (i key) shows the audio format
-- new option osd-font-size added
+- new options osd-font-size, sub-font, sub-font-size, sub-color, sub-border-color, sub-back-color added
 - the config editor no longer shows the command line switches as they are identical to the names

 ### 3.7

-- new icon design
+- new icon design, probably better then before but still too simple
 - the radio buttons in the config editor have now a Windows 10 like design, they are larger and use the Windows theme color